Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 The Tineco A11, A10, Dyson V7, V8, and V10 interface side-by-side.

 In contrast, the Dyson V7, V8, and V10 use a slide switch for the same purpose.
-Please note the V10 and V11 have three power settings; the V6, V7, and V8 have two.
+Please note that the V10 and V11 have three power settings; the V6, V7, and V8 have two.

 Tineco S12 and Dyson V11 screen interface